Need help with setting up other Ring cameras? Check out our Ring camera troubleshooting guide.

 Why is the Ring doorbell’s video quality bad?

-You can help it get a stronger signal by moving your router closer to the door.
-If that’s not possible, boost the signal by getting a Wi-Fi range extender.
+Moving your router closer to the door can help it get a stronger signal.
+If that’s not possible, you can boost the signal by getting a Wi-Fi range extender.

 If your WiFi connection is green in the app, there may be some other problems:

-• Shield the camera from getting too much direct light from the sun or a porch light by putting a bushy potted plant nearby.
+- Put a bushy potted plant nearby to shield the camera from getting too much direct light from the sun or a porch light.
 Too much light can blind the camera.

 How do you reset a Ring doorbell?